INTRODUCTION

 - the arrangements for returning to school, including any commitments to be entered into by the pupil and the parent(s)/guardian(s).

 The Board of Management acknowledges that the decision to impose either an Immediate or Automatic Suspension does not remove the duty to follow due process and fair procedures.
-In this regard, and following a formal investigation, to be completed no later than 2 school days after the incident the Board will invite the pupil and his/her parent(s)/guardian(s) to a meeting to discuss;
+In this regard, and following a formal investigation, to be completed no later than 2 school days after the incident, the Board will invite the pupil and his/her parent(s)/guardian(s) to a meeting to discuss;

-- the circumstances surrounding the suspension,
+- the circumstances surrounding the suspension

 - interventions to prevent a reoccurrence of such misconduct.

-The Board of Management of Nenagh C.B.S.
-Primary School acknowledges the fundamental importance of impartiality in the investigation process.
+The Board of Management of C.B.S.
+Primary School Nenagh acknowledges the fundamental importance of impartiality in the investigation process.
 In this regard the following undertaking is given;

-i.
-No person with a vested interest or personal involvement in the matter will be involved in the organisation or implementation of the investigation procedure.
+- No person with a vested interest or personal involvement in the matter will be involved in the organisation or implementation of the investigation procedure.

 Procedures in Respect of Other Suspensions: